Wimmics/olivaw/README.md

 This tool proposes different test tools all powered by Corese, check [Corese website](https://project.inria.fr/corese/) and [Corese repository](https://github.com/Wimmics/corese).

-The test reports are then represented using the [EARL vocabulary](https://www.w3.org/TR/EARL10-Schema/) and then exported in the markdown format.
+The test reports are first represented using the [EARL vocabulary](https://www.w3.org/TR/EARL10-Schema/) and then exported in the markdown format.

-Some reports generated using existing other projects can be found in the [olivaw reports examples](./docs/examples/) folder.
+Examples of reports generated from existing ontology projects can be found in the [olivaw reports examples](https://github.com/Wimmics/olivaw/blob/main/docs/examples/) folder.

-In order to get all the available features in olivaw, check the [olivaw functional documentation](./docs/).
+In order to get all the available features in olivaw, check the [olivaw functional documentation](https://github.com/Wimmics/olivaw/blob/main/docs/).

-Moreover the project, from the project structure itself to the details about any module, function and constants, is documented, so check the [olivaw technical documentation](./olivaw/).
+Moreover the project, from the project structure itself to the details about any module, function and constants, is documented, so check the [olivaw technical documentation](https://github.com/Wimmics/olivaw/blob/main/olivaw/).

 If a bug is to be found or a feature to be proposed, please use [olivaw issue menu](https://github.com/Wimmics/olivaw/issues).